 But do people actually read it?
 This campaign launched 21-days ago, let’s take a peek at the results so far:

-Once you make a campaign that’s pulling in some big bucks then you can scale up the ad spend.
+Once you make a campaign that’s pulling in some big bucks… scale up the ad spend.

-Google PPC ads for “restaurant near me” would have charged upwards of $8-$20 per link click, and this restaurant is getting $1.10 per link click.
+Google PPC ads for “restaurant near me” would have charged upwards of $6-$20 per link click in this area.
 What’s also great about social media advertising compared to Google PPC is that you get to see who is interacting with your ad instead of simply numbers on a screen.

 Side note: Facebook’s “ad recommendations” often prioritize you spending more money with them.
-Ignore these suggestions.
-Instead, place your clickable link at the very end of your long-form copy.
+I’d suggest you ignore most of these suggestions.
 Avoid using Facebook’s “call-to-action” button, which can make your ad appear less natural.
-You want to blend seamlessly into peoples feed as they scroll, so make your ad look like how most people post on social media.
+You want to blend seamlessly into peoples feed as they scroll, so make your ad looks like how most people would post on social media.

 Your ‘call to action’ should appear AFTER they’ve read your ad copy and are convinced to try your product or service.
 Example: